Information for Bachelor's and Master's students

 You can acquire extradisciplinary competencies by completing courses that:

-- broaden and complement your mathematical knowledge and enable deeper insight into the discipline's scientific background (such that you are able to think in terms of relations, to situate new scientific content in broader contexts, to independently and critically analyze scientific findings, to formulate your own standpoint and account for it scientifically, to act independently on a didactic and methodical basis, to work in a team and, not least, to be creative),
+- enable deeper insight into the discipline's scientific background (such that you are able to think in terms of relations, to situate new scientific content in broader contexts, to independently and critically analyze scientific findings, to act independently on a didactic and methodical basis, to work in a team and, not least, to be creative),

 - have a general educational character,